Pros of GuitarTricks’s blues lessons

 The blues songs section is also a big plus in showing you how to put the techniques into practice.

-I would say the lessons provided by TrueFire are best for advanced guitarists.
-The volume of advanced supplementary courses is what sets TrueFire apart.
+I would say the lessons provided by TrueFire are best for upper intermediate to advanced guitarists.
+The volume of advanced supplementary courses is what sets TrueFire apart, but I write more about this in this detailed review of truefire.

-Their basic blues tutorials are OK, but GuitarTricks is better for beginners.
+Their basic blues tutorials are OK, but GuitarTricks is I think better for beginners.

-I found some discounts for these courses as I was reviewing them, so make sure you take advantage of those.
+I found some discounts for these courses as I was reviewing them, so make sure you take advantage of these.

 ---|---|---|---|